-New for 2024, the NCAA Division I Baseball Committee now permits the use of family friendly introductory/walk-up music during the preliminary rounds of the NCAA Division I Baseball Championship.
+The NCAA Division I Baseball Committee now permits the use of family friendly introductory/walk-up music during the preliminary rounds of the NCAA Division I Baseball Championship.
 Such music is played before a hitter steps into the batter's box.